-The student in the non-thesis track must register for a minimum of 5 credit hours of NTRI 7986.
-Students in the non-thesis track may not count NTRI 7990 Research and Thesis hours for credit on their Plan of Study for Master's degree.
+The student in the non-thesis track must register for a minimum of 4 credit hours of HOSP 7980.
+Students will register for HOSP 7980 during all semesters in which they are working on the research project.
+Students in the non-thesis track may not count HOSP 7990 Research and Thesis hours for credit on their program of study for Master's degree.